 This is not to say that anger, fear, and guilt are unnatural.
 If someone treats us poorly, it is natural for us to feel anger over the injustice.
 If we are threatened in some way, reacting in fear may save our lives.
 If we act badly, it is healthy for us to feel guilt.
 Anger can help energize us to protect and defend ourselves.
 Fear can motivate us to seek a solution to our danger.
 Guilt can produce remorse, helping us to change behavior.
 In proper proportion, they are healthy appropriate emotions.

 We have a spectrum of emotions at our disposal to lead healthy, productive lives; and anger, fear, and guilt are on that spectrum.
-But like many things, too much of them are not a good thing.
+But like many things, too much of them is not a good thing.
 It is time to get back to finding emotional balance and live life with optimism, hope, and joy.
 For more information on how to deal with depression, see Five Keys to Dealing with Depression.

 If you or a loved one is struggling with depression, The Center • A Place of HOPE can help.
 The Center was recently voted one of the Top Ten Facilities in the United States for the Treatment of Depression.
 Break free and achieve peace.
 Call The Center at 1-888-771-5166 / 425-771-5166, or fill out this form to connect with a specialist.